kraken-build/kraken/README.md

     $ slap venv -ac
     $ slap install --link

+In CI, we currently use a combination of `krakenw` and Slap to test the repository.
+The `krakenw` CLI is used only for `kraken-std` at the moment as it is the only one with a build script.
+However, we _always_ lag behind in the version of Kraken we can use to self-manage the repository (i.e. the latest feature that you added to `kraken-std` cannot be used in the same version of it to build itself).

 ## Releases

 All packages in this repository are released under the same version number simultaneously.
 Regardless, we still